Taste the real Alphono Mango SHOP NOW

 Malda is a variety of fruit grown in India, particularly in the eastern state of West Bengal.

-It is sweet-sour in flavour and is pulpy and delicious.
-It is less fibrous, and it tantalizes taste buds with its cadmium hue and irresistible sweetness.
+It is sweet-sour in flavour, pulpy, and delicious.
+It is less fibrous, and it tantalises taste buds with its cadmium hue and irresistible sweetness.

 Malda mangoes have yellow skin and a round or oval shape.
-They are often larger in size than some other varieties of fruits.
+They are often larger than some other varieties of fruits.

 Malda, Murshidabad, and Nadia districts are in West Bengal, India.